x

 Bordeaux Vintage Report 2005 is a truly fantastic vintage with great quality across the board on both the Left and Right Banks.

-The 2005 vintage became the most expected since 2000.
-The en primeur market was heated, and prices skyrocketed.
-The cold winter delayed the bud break before the hot ans dunny spring broke up.
-Even vegetative growth and flowering gave a perfect start to the vintage.
-The summer turned out to be one of the driest ever which was avoiding disaster since the weather remained reasonably warm not excessively hot as in 2003.
-The soil is again becoming a decisive quality factor.
-Gravelly areas, such as Graves, were worst affected once more.
-In other words, top wines are to be expected.
+The 2005 vintage became the most anticipated since 2000.
+The early market was heated and prices skyrocketed.
+The cold winter delayed bud break before the warm, dunny spring broke through.
+Even the vegetative growth and flowering gave a perfect start to the vintage.
+The summer turned out to be one of the driest ever, avoiding disaster, as the weather remained reasonably warm and not excessively hot like in 2003.
+The soil once again becomes a decisive quality factor.
+Gravelly areas, such as Graves, were hardest hit once again.
+In other words, you should expect quality wines.

-For short term perspective, in the next couple of years, an excellent amount of mature red Bordeaux wines will be available in the market.
-The vintages 2004, 2002, 1999, 1994, 1992 and 1988 offer a wide selection of enjoyable wines to be consumed immediately or at most to be stored for a short period.
+For a short-term perspective, in the next two years, an excellent quantity of mature Bordeaux red wines will be available on the market.
+The 2004, 2002, 1999, 1994, 1992 and 1988 vintages offer a wide selection of wines that are pleasant to consume immediately or at most to store for a short period.

-In the last 35 years, Bordeaux has undergone a substantial change in winemaking.
-Modern equipment and developing know-how have guaranteed more even quality.
-It seems that the next challenge will be handling the extreme climates including slowly global warming, which has already given hints of its effects also in Bordeaux.
-It is impossible to say how the Bordeaux wines will change in the next 35 years.
-We can only hope that their most characteristic feature, elegant aristocratic nature highlighted by unique terroir, will never fade away.
+Over the past 35 years, Bordeaux has experienced a substantial change in winemaking.
+Modern equipment and developing know-how have guaranteed more uniform quality.
+It appears that the next challenge will be dealing with extreme climates, including slow global warming, which has already given hints of its effects also in Bordeaux.
+It is impossible to say how Bordeaux wines will evolve over the next 35 years.
+We can only hope that their most characteristic trait, the elegant aristocratic nature underlined by a unique terroir, will never disappear.

 Close